Glutaric Aciduria Type 1

 Can Glutaric aciduria type 1 be prevented?

-No, but early diagnosis can reduce symptoms.
+No, but early diagnosis and treatment can help prevent or reduce severity of symptoms.

 Is there a cure for Glutaric aciduria type 1?